nancologist/Assembly6502-Atari2600/README.md

 ### Other Points
 * Assembly 6502 is closer to Human Programmin Languages (It was created for the Game Developers of Atari!) than Assembly x86 which nowadays is available.
 ___

+# 2. Hardware and Architecture
+## 2.1.
+Hardware and Specs
+## 2.2.
+Review of Binary and Hexadecimal
+## 2.3.
+The 6502 Processor
+## 2.4.
+Carry and Overflow Flags